 You do not need to be flexible to start!
 With consistent attendance to your pole classes you will notice both – increased flexibility and strength!

-If you’ve taken pole classes at another studio and it’s been a while, we highly recommend and encourage you to start with our Intro to Pole Basics or Intro to Exotic Pole class.
+If you’ve taken pole classes at another studio and it’s been a while, we highly recommend and encourage you to start with our Intro to Pole Basics or Intro to Sensual Flow class.
 If you have taken classes recently and feel confident you do not need an Intro class, please give us a call so we can assess your level and give you a recommendation.

 Lotions and/or oils can be a bit of a hazard to you and your peers.
 Lotions will make you slippery thus preventing your body from making adequate contact with the pole.
 You also run the risk of leaving residue on the pole that could affect other students similarly.